From one of the world’s smallest republics to a hill with over 100,000 crosses, these are the most interesting facts about Lithuania.

 21. Lithuania has two independence days: the Restoration of the State Day on February 16 and the Restoration of Independence Day on March 11.
 The first one recognises when modern Lithuania was born in 1918 when the Act of Independence was signed on 16 February after 120 years of Russian imperial rule.
 The second one represents the Act of the Re-Establishment of the State of Lithuania that was signed on 11 March 1990 at the end of Soviet control.

-22. Lithuanian women are the eighth-tallest in the world according to a 100-year global study published in 2016 by the World Health Organization.
+22. Lithuanian women are the ninth-tallest in the world, according to an NCD Risk Factor Collaboration analysis published in 2020.

 24. The UNESCO-listed Kernavė Archaeological Site in Lithuania has archaeological evidence of human settlements from over 10,000 years ago.
 The complex includes the remains of four old castle mounds and a medieval town.